Testing Membership for Timed Automata: Testing membership of timed words

-\end{lemma} \begin{proof} If $w \in L_f(\mathcal{A})$, there is a run for $w$, i.e. a sequence $\Pi$ defined by the run from the origin state to some state $q$.
-If two samples overlap, consider their union.
-The independent samples are $\Pi$-compatible. \end{proof}\\
+\end{lemma} \begin{proof} If $w \in L_f(\mathcal{A})$, there is a run for $w$, i.e. a sequence $\Pi$ defined by the run from the origin state to some final state $q$.
+The independent samples are $\Pi$-compatible. $\Box$ \end{proof}